raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	![orientation](images/orientation.png)

-1. You don't need the yaw orientation of the SenseHat for this project, just the pitch and roll.
+1. You don't need the yaw orientation of the Sense HAT for this project, just the pitch and the roll.
 Add these two lines into the `while` loop, so that you get constant and up-to-date readings of the orientation, and it looks like this

 	```python
 	while not game_over: